Attempted assassination of Ronald Reagan: Shooting

-The first round hit White House press secretary James Brady in the head above his left eye, passing through underneath his brain and shattering his brain cavity; the small explosive charge in the round exploded on impact.
+The first shot hit White House press secretary James Brady in the head above his left eye, passing through underneath his brain and shattering his brain cavity.
+The bullet had a small explosive charge within it which exploded on impact.
 District of Columbia police officer Thomas Delahanty recognized the sound as a gunshot and turned his head sharply to the left to identify the shooter.
 As he did so, he was struck in the back of his neck by the second shot, the bullet ricocheting off his spine.
-Delahanty fell on top of Brady, screaming "I am hit!".
-Hinckley now had a clear shot at the president, but Alfred Antenucci, a Cleveland, Ohio, labor official who was standing nearby, saw Hinckley fire the first two shots, hit him in the head, and began to wrestle him to the ground.
-Upon hearing the shots, Special Agent in Charge Jerry Parr almost instantly grabbed Reagan by the shoulders and dived with him toward the open rear door of the limousine.
+Delahanty fell on top of Brady, screaming "I am hit!"

+Hinckley now had a clear shot at the president, but Alfred Antenucci, a labor official from Cleveland who was standing nearby, and saw Hinckley fire, struck him on the head, and began to wrestle him from behind.
+Upon hearing the shots, Special Agent in Charge Jerry Parr almost instantly grabbed Reagan by the shoulders and dove with him toward the open rear door of the limousine.
 Agent Ray Shaddick trailed just behind Parr to assist in throwing both men into the car.
 The third round overshot the president, instead hitting the window of a building across the street.
 Parr's actions likely saved Reagan from being hit in the head.

-As Parr pushed Reagan into the limousine, Secret Service agent Tim McCarthy snapped his attention toward the sound of the gunfire, pivoted to his right, and put himself in the line of fire.
-Tim McCarthy spread his arms and legs, taking a wide stance directly in front of Reagan and Parr to make himself a target.
-Tim McCarthy was struck in the lower abdomen by the fourth round, the bullet traversing his right lung, diaphragm, and right lobe of the liver.
+As Parr pushed Reagan into the limousine, Secret Service agent Tim McCarthy snapped his attention toward the sound of the gunfire, pivoted to his right, and placed himself in the line of fire.
+McCarthy spread his arms and legs, taking a wide stance directly in front of Reagan and Parr to make himself a target.
+McCarthy was struck in the lower chest by the fourth round, the bullet traversing his right lung, diaphragm and right lobe of the liver.
 The fifth round hit the bullet-resistant glass of the window on the open rear door of the limousine as Reagan and Parr were passing behind it.
-The sixth and final bullet ricocheted off the armored side of the limousine, passed between the space of the open rear door and vehicle frame, and hit the president in the left underarm.
+The sixth and final bullet ricocheted off the armored side of the limousine, passed between the space of the open rear door and vehicle frame and hit the president in the left underarm.
 The round grazed a rib and lodged in his lung, causing it to partially collapse before stopping less than an inch (25 mm) from his heart.